GameDriver-io/Unreal-quickstart5.2/README.md

 ## What you do next

 1. If it does not already exist create a "Plugins" directory inside the root of your project.
-2. Grab the GameDriver folder from inside the folder corresponding to your unreal engine version (4_27, 5_1, ETC) and copy it into the Plugin folder.
+2. Grab the GameDriver folder from inside the folder corresponding to your unreal engine version (4_27, 5_1, etc.) and copy it into the Plugin folder.
 3. Place a valid license (gdio.license.txt) in a folder named "GameDriver" inside the "Content" folder of your project.
 A trial license can be requested at gamedriver.io/trial or by contacting sales@gamedriver.io.
 4. Optionally, copy the provided `sample.gdio.unreal_agent.config.txt` to the same folder as above.
 Rename the file to `gdio.unreal_agent.config.txt`
 5. Open the project and click run to see the GDIO panel displaying.
 6. Now you're ready to write external tests!
-You can connect to the running agent from your own test project using GameDriver's unreal_api in the zip file contained herein.
+You can connect to the running agent from your own test project using GameDriver's unreal_api which you can download free from gamedriver.io.

 ## Common issues